Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

 1. Deploy product

    > **NOTE** The application of networking changes and CoreDNS anti-affinity changes along with the upgrade of the Kubernetes control plane is performed in a hook automatically executed after `deploy-product`.
+   During the Kubernetes control plane upgrade, if Kubernetes audit logging is enabled, local audit log configuration changes will be lost as the audit log configuration will be reset to defaults defined in [Audit Logs](../../security_and_authentication/Audit_Logs.md).

    Follow these IUF instructions in order: